 “The opposite of racist isn’t ‘not racist.’
 It is ‘anti-racist.’
 Being an anti-racist requires persistent self-awareness, constant self-criticism, and regular self-examination." – Ibram X. Kendi, PhD, Andrew W. Mellon Professor in the Humanities and the Founding Director of the Boston University Center for Antiracist Research.
 Racism affects us in every facet of life, especially in education, economic, and criminal justice inequities.
-There’s no excuse for past or present inequities.
-Our institutions have been creating and maintaining inequities for far too long, and there must be atonement.
+We can do better.

 Shaya Precision Health acknowledges that members of our community, our patients, our colleagues and friends experience racism and are harmed by it.
 We acknowledge that racism can be unconscious or unintentional, and that identifying racism as an issue does not automatically mean those involved in the act are racist or intended the negative impact.
 SPH is committed to being actively anti-racist, with a resolve to ensure our behaviors as healers and educators meet these ideals.
-We commit to disrupting and dismantling systems that perpetuate racism in any way possible.
 By very deliberately choosing to be anti-racist, we become actively conscious about race and racism and are compelled to take actions to end racial inequities in our daily lives and the lives of our patients, friends and colleagues.

 Did You Know?